 Regional Development Australia Whyalla and Eyre Peninsula (RDAWEP) is the lead agency for driving economic, business and tourism development in the Eyre Peninsula region.

 The RDAWEP mission is to facilitate the achievement of sustainable development outcomes and promote the region as a quality destination to live, work, invest and visit.

 RDAEP is part of a national network of 55 regional development agencies established by the Australian Government in 2009.

 RDAEP is funded through a cooperative arrangement with the Australian Government, South Australian Government, and 10 Local Government Authorities (LGAs).
 The LGAs are: City of Port Lincoln; and the District Councils of Ceduna, Cleve, Elliston, Franklin Harbour, Kimba, Lower Eyre Peninsula, Streaky Bay, Tumby Bay and Wudinna.

 While the three levels of government provide the core funding for RDAWEP operations, the Board has an enviable record of leveraging funding from a range of government programs and private sector sources to deliver major projects for the benefit of the region.

-Since 2012, the Board has attracted funding for priority projects in excess of $42 million from government and private sector sources.
+The Board has attracted considerable funding for priority projects from government and private sector sources.